eeshasuk/Meagle/README.md

 - (If Mac) XCode
 - Android Platform 28 SDK (Pie)

 In order to build for IOS you will need OSX with both XCode and Visual Studio for Mac fully  updated and an Internet connection.
 Upon opening the Visual Studio solution it will immediately download all necessary packages from Nuget.
-You will need to execute a debug version of the QuizzicalFBLA.iOS project using the iPhone Simulator.
+You will need to execute a debug version of Meagle using the iPhone Simulator.
 We recommend utilizing the iPhone XS Max iOS 12.1 simulator.

 In order to build for Android you will need Visual Studio or Visual Studio for Mac.
 Upon opening the Visual Studio solution it will immediately download all necessary packages from Nuget.
-You will need to execute a debug version of the QuizzicalFBLA.Android project either on a simulator or by connecting an Android mobile device that has Developer Options and Enable USB debugging turned on.
+You will need to execute a debug version of the Meagle project either on a simulator or by connecting an Android mobile device that has Developer Options and Enable USB debugging turned on.

 Enjoy!

 ## Other Notes ##

 - All of the code in Meagle is error free and can be run with no issues.
-- Meagle is entirely written in C# using the Xamarin Framework.
+- Meagle is entirely written in C++ using the Xamarin Framework.
 - The navigation between pages is also error free and take the user to the intended pages.
 - The Meagle app is compatible with Android/iOS phones and tablets.
 - The data that is collected from the app is secure.